TheDrawingCoder-Gamer/aoc-writeups/docs/2021/day01.md

 ## Part 1

 Parsing is easy (in Scala, at least).
-Elixir forces you to always handle errors but frankly I could care less here.
+Elixir forces you to always handle errors, but frankly I couldn't care less here.

 @:select(languageElixir)
 @:choice(scala)